 To evaluate the validity of the conclusions from our analysis of XenServer on other hypervisor architectures, we conducted the same experiments on another popular industry standard platform, VMware ESX 4.0, which has a different type of hypervisor architecture.
 This section compares the experiment results of both platforms.
-The following discussion and comparison of the results of our measurements on VMware ESX 4.0 has a similar structure as Section 3. we were only able to install VMware ESX 4.0 and to conduct our experiments on the SunFire machine.
+We also provide a short experience report on the portability of the automated experimental analysis approach, which is of general interest when migrating from one virtualization platform to another as well as for automatic administration of virtualization platforms.